kb-dk/summa/trunk/Exposed/README_EXPOSED_SOLR.txt

 ---------------
 The Exposed faceting system can be tested with the standard Solr example the following way:

+If this is a new checkout with patch,
-1. Run 'ant run-example' in the solr folder.
+  1. Run 'ant run-example' in the solr folder. else
   2. Start Solr from the example folder with java -jar start.jar

-3. Use the Tcl script facet_samples.tcl from contrib/exposed to create sample data: tclsh ./facet_samples.tcl 100000 2 2 4 > 100000.csv
+3. Use the Tcl script facet_samples.tcl from solr/examples to create sample data: tclsh ./facet_samples.tcl 100000 2 2 4 > 100000.csv
 If tcl is not available, a sample must be created by other means.
 The csv-format is very simple.
 Below there it 2 documents, named 1 and 2.